limyifan1/hawkercentral/CONTRIBUTING.md

 #### 1. Code refactoring ([#15][i15])

-- Combine SearchAll and Nearby components into a common component
 - Set up assets folder for icons
 - Abstract cuisines values into a common file
 - Use CSS modules instead of inline to make things more modular